-For more information, please refer to: Safety Notices → Product Storage Environment Guidelines in this Electronic User's Guide.
+For more information, please refer to: Safety Notices $\rightarrow$ Product Storage Environment Guidelines.

 - Keep the storage area free from vibration and magnetic fields. - Keep the notebook and its components away from organic solvents or corrosive gases. - Avoid leaving the notebook and its components under direct sunlight or near heat sources.